An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Human Evaluation

 \subsubsection{Task $1$: Error Identification}

 Task $1$ follows our error-based human evaluation detailed in Section~\ref{subsec:error-based}.
-We sampled $300$ source sentences from Turk, ASSET, and Newsela test sets, along with simplification outputs generated by GPT-4 and Control-T5, resulting in a total of $1800$ complex-simple sentence pairs.
-The annotation period spanned from October $2023$ to February $2024$.
+We sampled $300$ source sentences from Turk, ASSET, and Newsela test sets, along with simplification outputs generated by GPT-4, Qwen2.5-72B, Llama-3.2-3B, and Control-T5, resulting in a total of $3,600$ complex-simple sentence pairs.
+Additionally, we sampled $300$ source sentences from SimPA and generated simplification outputs using the three LLMs, contributing an additional $900$ complex-simple sentence pairs.
+Altogether, this resulted in $4500$ complex-simple sentence pairs.
+The annotation process was conducted over two periods: from October $2023$ to February $2024$, and from October $2024$ to December $2024$.

 Annotators were instructed to identify and label errors within each sentence pair according to predefined guidelines.
 To overcome the trade-off between detailed granularity and annotator agreement, all annotators involved in this task participated in discussion sessions led by one of the authors.
-These sessions required annotators to share their individual labelings, which were then collectively reviewed during discussions until reaching the consensus.
-There were eight discussion sessions, each lasting approximately three hours, for a total of $24$ hours.
+These sessions required annotators to share their individual labelings, which were then collectively reviewed during discussions until a consensus was reached.
+There were $20$ discussion sessions, each lasting approximately three hours, for a total of $60$ hours.

-\paragraph{Annotator Selection and Compensation for Task $1$} As annotators, we used second-language learners with advanced English proficiency expecting that they are more sensitive to variations in textual difficulty based on their language-learning experiences.
+\paragraph{Annotator Selection and Compensation for Task $1$} As annotators, we used second-language learners with advanced English proficiency, expecting that they would be more sensitive to the fine-grained level of variations in textual difficulty based on their language-learning experiences.
 In addition, given that second language learners stand to benefit significantly from sentence simplification applications, involving them as evaluators seems most appropriate.
-All of our annotators were graduate students associated with our organization.
+All of our annotators were graduate students or alumni associated with our organization.
 The compensation rate for this task was set at ¥$100$ JPY (approximately \$$0.67$ USD) per sentence pair.
 For quality control, annotators had to pass a qualification test before participating in the task.
 This qualification test comprises annotation guidelines and four complex-simple sentence pairs.
 Each pair contains various errors predefined by the author.
 All submissions to this test were manually reviewed.
-Three annotators were selected for this task based on their high accuracy in identifying errors, including specifying the error type, location, and rationale.
+Seven annotators were selected for this task based on their high accuracy in identifying errors, including specifying the error type, location, and rationale.
+They come from Brazil, China, Italy, Indonesia, and Israel.